Yandex Cloud

 To restore a cluster from a backup, follow this guide.

 The first and every seventh automatic backups as well as all manually created backups are full backups of all databases.
-Other backups are incremental and store only the data that has changed since the previous backup to save space.
+To save space, other backups are incremental and only store the data that has changed since the previous backup.

 • Retention time.

 • Time interval during which the backup starts.
-The default time is 22:00 - 23:00 UTC (Coordinated Universal Time).
+The default value is 22:00 - 23:00 UTC (Coordinated Universal Time).

 After a backup is created, it is compressed for storage.
 The exact backup size is not displayed.

 Backups are only created on running clusters.
-If you do not use a Managed Service for PostgreSQL cluster 24/7, check the backup start time settings.
+If you are not using your Managed Service for PostgreSQL cluster 24/7, check the settings of backup start time.
 A cluster that has no backups cannot be stopped.

 Warning

-• You can only restore a cluster to the state when the backup is completed.
+• You can only restore the cluster to its state right after backup completion.

-• The total backup size is a sum of data copy and WAL sizes.
-The size of WAL data depends on the amount of made changes and is comparable to the backup size.
-You can get both values with a list of backups.
+• The total backup size is defined as the sum of the data copy size and the WAL size.
+The WAL size depends on the number of changes and can be comparable to the size of the data copy.
+You can get both values from the backup list.

-• The retention time for backups of an existing cluster depends on the method used to create such backups:
+• The retention time for backups of an existing cluster depends on the way they were created:

 • Automatic backups are stored for 7 days by default.
-When creating a cluster or editing its settings, you can specify a different retention period of between 7 and 60 days.
+When creating or reconfiguring a cluster, you can specify a different retention period between 7 and 60 days.

-• Manually created backups are stored with no time limit.
+• Manual backups are stored with no time limit.

 • After you delete a cluster, all its backups are kept for seven days.

-• Backups are stored in object storage and do not take up space in cluster storage.
-If there are N free GB of space in the cluster, the storage of the first N GB of backups is free of charge.
+• Backups are stored in an object storage and do not take up space in the cluster storage.
+If there are N GB of free space in the cluster, the first N GB of backups are stored free of charge.

 For more information, see the Managed Service for PostgreSQL pricing policy.

-To test how backup works, restore a cluster from a backup and check the integrity of your data.
+To test how backup works, restore a cluster from a backup and check your data for integrity.

 Was the article helpful?